Brain-like Variational Inference: Introduction

-In this paper, we introduce \textit{\underline{F}ree energy \underline{O}nline \underline{N}atural-gradient \underline{D}ynamics} (FOND), a prescriptive framework for deriving brain-like inference dynamics from $\FF$ minimization.
-We show that natural gradient descent on $\FF$ results in a family of iterative VAE architectures with distinct computational and biological advantages.
-The paper is organized as follows: \begin{itemize} \item In \cref{sec:background} and the associated \cref{sec:appendix:extended-background}, we review and synthesize existing models from machine learning and neuroscience, showing how they can be unified under the variational inference framework via specific choices of distributions and inference methods (\cref{fig:model_tree}). \item In \cref{sec:theory} and the associated \cref{sec:appendix:extended-theory}, we derive neural dynamics as natural gradient descent on free energy.
-This yields a novel family of iterative VAEs, including a spiking variant---the iterative Poisson VAE (\ipvae)---which performs online Bayesian inference through membrane potential dynamics, with emergent lateral competition and normalization. \item In \cref{sec:experiments}, we show that iterative inference consistently outperforms amortized methods, with \ipvae achieving the best reconstruction-sparsity trade-off, while using $25\times$ fewer parameters and integer-valued spike counts. \Cref{sec:appendix:extended-experiments} shows that \ipvae exhibits (i) emergent cortical response properties, and (ii) improved out-of-distribution generalization. \item In \cref{sec:discussion}, we relate our results to advances in sequence modeling, and discuss how expressive nonlinearities, emergent normalization, and effective stochastic depth contribute to \ipvae's computational strengths. \end{itemize}
+In this paper, we introduce \textit{\underline{F}ree energy \underline{O}nline \underline{N}atural-gradient \underline{D}ynamics} (\textbf{FOND}), a framework for deriving brain-like inference dynamics from $\FF$ minimization.
+As a concrete application of FOND, we derive a novel family of iterative VAE architectures that perform inference via natural gradient descent on $\FF$---including a spiking variant, the \textit{iterative Poisson VAE} (\textbf{i$\bm{\PP}$-VAE})---with distinct computational and biological advantages.
+The paper is organized as follows: \enlargethispage{1\baselineskip} \begin{itemize} \item In \cref{sec:background} and the associated \cref{sec:appendix:extended-background}, we review and synthesize existing models from machine learning and neuroscience, showing how they can be unified under the variational inference framework via specific choices of distributions and inference methods (\cref{fig:model_tree}). \item In \cref{sec:fond,sec:theory}, and the associated \cref{sec:appendix:extended-theory}, we derive neural dynamics as natural gradient descent on free energy.
+This yields a novel family of iterative VAEs, including the \ipvae, which performs online Bayesian inference through membrane potential dynamics, with emergent lateral competition, explaining away dynamics, and divisive normalization. \item In \cref{sec:experiments}, we show that iterative inference consistently outperforms amortized methods, with \ipvae achieving the best reconstruction-sparsity trade-off, while using $25\times$ fewer parameters and integer-valued spike counts. \Cref{sec:appendix:extended-experiments} shows that \ipvae : (i) exhibits emergent cortical response properties, (ii) generalizes better to out-of-distribution data, and (iii) scales to complex color image datasets such as ImageNet32, CIFAR-10, and CelebA. \item In \cref{sec:discussion}, we relate our results to recent advances in sequence modeling, and discuss how expressive nonlinearities, emergent normalization, and effective stochastic depth contribute to \ipvae's computational strengths. \end{itemize}